 Thanks to their high water content (90%!) melons are exceptionally low in calories.
 Gram-for-gram, melons have fewer calories than most other fruit, including apples, grapes, berries and pineapple.
 A one cup (250 ml) serving of watermelon has 48 calories, while cantaloupe and honeydew melon have 58 and 64, repsectively.

 Despite their high water content, melons still pack a powerful punch in terms of nutrition.
 Watermelon for instance, is a great source of lycopene, an antioxidant thought to protect against prostate cancer.

 Cantaloupe is a good source of beta-carotene, another potent antioxidant.
-Plus, cantaloupe delivers 31 milligrams of vitamin C per ½ cup (125 ml) serving, almost half the recommended daily intake of the vitamin for women and one-third of a day's worth for men.
+Plus, cantaloupe delivers 62 milligrams of vitamin C per one cup (women need 75 mg per day and men require 90 mg).

 Source: Canadian Nutrient File, 2007b